sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 Plots.plot!(p, availability_data[:,1], availability_data[:,3], label="Wind")
 ```

-### Battery
+### Battery (Electricity)
-Finally, let's see how storage technologies are defined in Macro and how to include them in the system.
+Finally, let's see how storage technologies are defined in MACRO and how to include them in the system.

 A battery is defined by the following components:
 - `battery_storage`